justin-vanwinkle/fgauna12.github.io/_posts/2017-02-17-WhenUnitTestsAreUseless.markdown

 ## Some Solutions

 There's no single strategy that will guarantee every feature being highly valuable to your users.
-It's a hollistic progress.
+It's a hollistic process.
 The key is to validate the requirements and weed out the assumptions.
 Anyone in the team can do this, including you.
 Here's some things that you can try: